fahali/times_say/README.md

 The New York Times is an old newspaper and has articles from before World War 2, right in the nascent era of movies and filmmaking.
 I knew early on I would need to paginate the dataset to provide a good UX.
 Unfortunately the API does not expose the size of the total dataset, which would simplify generating the total page count from the first fetch request.
 Instead there is a `has_more` property which indicates there are more articles to retrieve.
 I settled on dynamically generating pages.
 The **next** button is always visible but it is only enabled when the `has_more` property is true.
 As you build out pages, previous page numbers are retained with state variables.
 It took me several different approaches before using a combination of the `useHistory` and `useParams` hooks that `react-router-dom` exposes.
 I'm not using `Link`s at all!
 By transferring search queries and page numbers via the URL, the Movies component becomes more self-sufficient.

+I discovered how important it is to double check that your endpoints are correct.
+Due to one erroneous forward slash at the end of one of my endpoints, the API was redirecting to an unsecure `http` version of the resource, which would be met with a `Blocked mixed active content` error on modern browsers, because the app was loaded in secure `https` mode.
+I found myself going down a rabbit hole trying to track down the bug, but after some careful observation of the network requests console in the developer tools, I was able to connect the dots as to why the `http` redirect was happening: the API was parsing MY incorrect version of the endpoint (as an `https` endpoint) and returning the correct version of the endpoint (lacking the trailing forward slash) but as an `http` redirect.
+After correcting the bug in my code, the API simply responds with the requested resources, instead of redirecting first to the unsecure `http` version of the resource.

 ## Timeframe

 | Task                                       | Priority | Estimated Time | Time Invested | Actual Time |